DynamicDuo4147/dynamicduo4147.github.io/_openfoam/whatIsOpenFOAM.md

 }
 ```

 OpenFOAM does not assume anything you must become acquainted with the the models and equations deployed above to ensure accurate modelling.
-Below a table has been created for your viewing of the various models developed for OpenFOAM ESI.
+Below a table has been created from OpenFOAM ESI documentation.
 ### Equation of state: `equationOfState`

 | Model | Purpose |